 Like most travellers, I have my favourite airlines.

 My “go-to” airlines.
-The biggest thing I do is to compare prices between these chosen ones.
+The biggest thing I do when planning a trip is to compare prices between my favourites.

 I was penny-pinching on my last trip.
 Budget travel does not come easily to me.
 But I was off to walk the Camino Frances, and I wanted to see how little I could spend.